 Business Training Works’ executive coaching program can help you identify and develop the skills you need to accelerate your performance and take your career to the next level.

-Most of our engagements begin with a three-prong assessment.
+Our engagements begin with a three-prong assessment.
 We want to learn what you know about leading others, how you are perceived by your coworkers and subordinates, and where you would like to be at the end of our time together.
-Our information comes from three sources: a leadership knowledge assessment, a 360-degree feedback tool, and a goals questionnaire.

 Once we know where you are, we will work with you to map out a development plan.